UofS-Pulse-Binfo/KnowPulse/Workflow.md

   - If no, then go back to step 4.
     - Make sure to address all concerns.
     - If you are uncertain their approach is the best one, then **defend yours**.
 Ask for clarification on any suggestions if necessary.
+    - Keep in mind, you do not need to create a new pull request after addressing concerns.
+The pull request will automatically update as you make changes to the branch created in step 3.
+That is why you are doing this work in a issue-specific branch.
   - If yes, then move onto step 8
 8. Close the issue
    - Done by lead Reviewer (Once all issues/suggestions are addressed)